JuliaData/DataFrames.jl/docs/src/man/working_with_dataframes.md

 Note that in this case we needed to add a `Ref` call in the `Ref∘extrema` operation specification.
-Without `Ref`, `combine` iterates the contents of the value returned by the operation specification function, which in our case is a tuple of numbers, and tries to expand it assuming that each produced value specifies one row, so one gets an error:
+Without `Ref`, `combine` iterates the contents of the value returned by the operation specification function, which in our case is a tuple of numbers, and tries to expand it assuming that each produced value represents one row, so one gets an error:

 ```